streeve/Cabana/paper/paper.md

         }
     };

-Here, the data in the class is stored in a specific memory space and, separately, when the user chooses to operate on the data in parallel, can choose any execution space that is compatible with that memory by passing the appropriate object instance.
-This greatly increases the flexibility of the class, first for easily using different parallel threading backends on a given device, e.g. both `OpenMP-Target` and vendor-specific backends.
+Here, the class data is stored in a specific memory space and, separately for each parallel execution, the user can choose any execution space that is compatible with that memory space.
+This greatly increases the flexibility of the class for using different parallel threading backends on a given device, e.g. both `OpenMP-Target` and vendor-specific backends.
 This also extends to easier adoption of newer execution options, such as `CUDA` streams, which can enable coarse-grained asynchronous tasking in applications.
 In addition, this makes the class amenable to both separate host or device computation as well as an offload model where a new overload that first copies the data to the class memory space is all that is required.
 In user code, multiple instances of this class may be used with different memory and execution spaces possible for each instance.

 ### Data structures across physics kernels